jmcwhirter1608/ULSWAPDAQ/README.md

 The Documentation for the C Project can be found by following this path:

-UL-SWaP-DaQ-1.0 > doxygen > html > index.html
+doxygen > html > index.html

-To open in the browser, one must download the UL-SWaP-DaQ-1.0 Directory to their local machine and follow the path above to the index.html file.
+To open in the browser, one must download the doxygen Directory to their local machine and follow the path above to the index.html file.